Accenture/serverless-ephemeral/README.md

     * `service`: the name of the service inside the `docker-compose.yml` file

-    * `output`: the output path for the zip in the Docker container
+    * `output`: the output path for the zip file in the Docker container

 ### Download a library